threefoldtecharchive/tfexplorer/specs/modify_IT_contract_over_time.md

 After signing `signature_extend`is filled with a valid signature.
 Same rules apply as with provisioning, like the `quorum_min` must be respected to indicate minimum amount of signatures to be respected.
 For this type of change, the reservation.data object doesn't change.

+Proposal is not to allow shortening the reservation time by the user, as this can only be initiated by the sender of the tokens, in this case the farmer.
+The capacity user does not have the keys to trigger this action.

 The workflow for this change looks like :

 ![](workflow_extend_reservation.png)